2017 Britax Pinnacle ClickTight Review

 When I first heard about the new combination seat from Britax, I was intrigued.
 It has a new way of installing a carseat using the seat belt so easy that you can do it one-handed.
 Right.
 Somebody’s been smoking something and it’s not me!
 Then Kecia and I went to Lifesavers and tried it out ourselves.
 The word “revolutionary” came out of my mouth.
-“Out of a job” may also have slipped out, but I know that no matter how good the technology gets, someone will always have a belly clip, so there will always be a need for CPS Techs.
-The Pinnacle 90 and its sister, the Frontier 90, are Britax’s new combination seats that employ the new ClickTight installation system that is going to make parents jump for joy and actually want to install their carseat several times over just to say that they can!
+“Out of a job” may also have slipped out, but I know that no matter how good the technology gets there will always be a need for CPS Techs.
+The Pinnacle ClickTight and its sister, the Frontier ClickTight, are Britax’s new combination seats that employ the new ClickTight installation system that is going to make parents jump for joy and actually want to install their carseat several times over just to say that they can!

 Weight and Height Limits

-- 25-90 lbs., 30-58” (and over 2 years of age) with harness, shoulders must be at or below top harness slot position, and tops of ears must be below top of head rest
+- Harness: 25-90 lbs., 30-58” (and over 2 years of age), shoulders must be at or below top harness slot position, and tops of ears must be below top of head rest

-- Belt-positioning booster from 40 to 120 lbs. and 45-62”, shoulders must be at or below red shoulder belt positioner, and tops of ears must be below top of head rest
+- Belt-positioning booster: 40 to 120 lbs. and 45-62”, shoulders must be at or below red shoulder belt positioner, and tops of ears must be below top of head rest

 - Side Impact Cushion Technology (SICT)